karaatfullstack/New-FSA-Curriculum-Dev/Unit-4/block33_SQL/README.md

 - Explain and use foreign key constraints
 - Explain and design junction tables
 - Describe the purpose and essential attributes of a database.
-- Describe the purpose and essential attributes of a database.
-- Explain the differences between relational and non-relational databases.
 - Describe the structure and data flow of a web application back end (request life cycle, components of back end)